Red Hat Enterprise Linux derivatives: Legal aspects

-Free redistributions are expressly permitted by the GNU General Public License upon which Red Hat's distributions are based.
+Free redistributions are expressly encouraged by the GNU General Public License upon which Red Hat's distributions are derived.
 However, to avoid misrepresentation of Red Hat's trademark, material in the original distribution covered by the trademark must be stripped off or removed from the redistribution.

 Where distributions (e.g., CentOS) have not been deemed sufficiently thorough in removing references to Red Hat, they have received warnings from Red Hat's legal counsel.
 CentOS received such a notice seeking to have it remove all mention of Red Hat's asserted trademarks from their website and their distribution.
-CentOS previously referred to Red Hat as the "Upstream Vendor", or more formally as a "Prominent North American Enterprise Linux vendor".